spinnylights/vulkan-notes/vulkan_notes.md

 Definitions"](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.html#function-definitions)
 in the GLSL spec if you want the exhaustive treatment).

-Like variables, functions can be redeclared and redefined.
+Functions can be redeclared and redefined.
 This includes built-in functions.
 If a shader redeclares a built-in function, the linker will only attempt to resolve calls to it within that shader and the set of shaders linked to it (i.e. it will not resolve the call to the built-in definition).

 Recursion is not supported in any capacity, sadly.